zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 Bit operations are so funky!
+### Day 55: Jun 22, 2022

+**Today's Progress**:
+- Microsoft Azure Data Scientist 30 day challenge module 02 ongoing

+**Thoughts:**
+Wow, so many 2 in today’s date!!
+It’s amazing😆.
+I will set an alarm for 122222 for sure I am looking forward to applying Azure AutoML in some of my work for prediction.
+Mainly they are Logistic Regression, k-Nearest Neighbors, Decision Trees, Support Vector machine, Naive Bayes.
+I am 5 hours behind on this.
+I will go easier on my LeetCode and job apps for now.
+New priority for Ml modeling, validation and testing.
 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 0: February 30, 2016 (Example 2)